Jpickard1/Hypergraph-Analysis-Toolbox/Python/HAT/README.md

-# Pore-C Hypergraph Analysis Toolbox: Python Implementation
+# Hypergraph Analysis Toolbox (HAT): Python Implementation

 ---

-This directory manages the Python implenentation of PHAT.
+This directory manages the Python implenentation of HAT.